 Similar to the concept of “Utsuwa-galleries” in Japan, we are holding monthly exhibitions of unique ceramicists from Japan, China and Europe.

-We also regularly hosting Workshops and Tea Experiences.
+We also regularly host Workshops and Tea Experiences.